aridoza/foundational-java/java-basics/control-flow-and-loops-lesson/README.md

 ## Opening (5 mins)

-From culttt.com: "Control flow structures are an important aspect of programming languages that allow your code to take certain actions based on a variety of scenarios.
-Control flow is a fundamental concept in programming that allows you to dictate how your code runs under different conditions or until a certain condition is met."
+> Control flow structures are an important aspect of programming languages that allow your code to take certain actions based on a variety of scenarios.
+Control flow is a fundamental concept in programming that allows you to dictate how your code runs under different conditions or until a certain condition is met.

+*Text above from culttt.com*

 Control flow is a concept that's consistent across most programming languages.
 The components of control flow (loops, if-else conditionals, switch statements, comparison operators) are also universal principles.

 The way the different control flow components are implemented is what varies from language to language.
 Let's see how it's done in Java.

-Java supports a compact set of statements, specifically control flow statements, that you can use to incorporate interactivity in your application.
+Java supports a compact set of statements — specifically control flow statements — you can use to incorporate interactivity in your application.

 ## Introduction: Logical Operators and Control Flow (10 mins)